zhangshi0512/FactsHub/README.md

 Submitted by: **Shi Zhang**

-This web app: **allows users to share different types of facts, vote and comment on existing facts.**
+This web app: **allows users to share different types of facts, vote and comment on existing facts.
+The user can also edit or delete existing facts by entering the secret key, which is set when the fact is posted.**

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## Required Features